-Shirdi is a small town, which is located about 300 kms from Mumbai.
-Shirdi is situated in the heart of the sugar cane belt of Maharashtra.
-It is said to be the most frequented place of pilgrimage in India after Tirupati in Andhra Pradesh.
+Shirdi is a small town, which is located about 300 km from Mumbai.
+Situated in the heart of the sugarcane belt of the state of Maharashtra, Shirdi is one of the most frequented places of pilgrimage in India.

-There are many local restaurants in Shirdi from which many are located near the temple.
-Rajdhani restaurant offers vegetarian food while other restaurants serve non vegetarian food also.
-Hotels there serve great variety of Indian cosines.
+There are many local restaurants in Shirdi most of which are located near the temple.
+Rajdhani restaurant offers vegetarian food while other restaurants serve non vegetarian food as well.

 The average minimum and maximum temperature of Shirdi is as given below.
 The best time to visit Shirdi is also specified.